ember-learn/guides-source/guides/release/models/finding-records.md

 ### Retrieving a Single Record

 Use [`findRecord()`](https://api.emberjs.com/ember-data/5.3/functions/@ember-data%2Fjson-api%2Frequest/findRecord) to retrieve a record by its type and ID.
-This will return a response from the server which has a requested record:
+This will return a single `record` or a `array` depends upon the response from server:

 ```javascript
 // GET /blog-post/1